filipecalasans/percepetron/README.tex.md

 ## Example

-We are going to validate the implementation training the Perceptron to learn the logic *OR*.
+We are going to validate our implementation training the Perceptron to learn the logic *OR*.
 The examples are provided in the file **OR.dat**.

 ```py
 def train_and_test_and(filename):